samuelmc91/fast_dp/readme.txt

 Provided that the dependencies are all satisfied and the programs are on the PATH, all that is necessary is to unpack the fast_dp tarball and place the bin directory found therein into your PATH.

+Optionally, you may manage paths or other initialization, by creating /etc/fast_dp/fast_dp.ini or $HOME/.fast_dp/fast_dp.ini, for example to set paths to find xds.

 3. Assumptions